p4lang/gsoc/permapage/README.md

 ## Rules

-1. Each successfully completed P4 GSoC project gets assigned a unique project slug in this format: `{year}-{lowercase-project-name}`.
+1. Each accepted P4 GSoC project gets assigned a unique project slug in this format: `{year}-{lowercase-project-name}`.
    - Example: `2024-container-migration`
 2. That project's permapage is `{year}-{lowercase-project-name}.md` under this directory.
    - Example: [2024-container-migration.md](2024-container-migration.md)
 3. The corresponding permalink becomes https://github.com/p4lang/gsoc/blob/main/permapage/{year}-{lowercase-project-name}.md.
    - Example: https://github.com/p4lang/gsoc/blob/main/permapage/2024-container-migration.md
+4. A permapage may be created any time after its project is accepted.
+It reflects the current state of an ongoing project, and becomes the permanent record once the project completes and the permalink is submitted to the GSoC archive.
+5. If a project ends up not completed, its permapage is removed.